 Oregon is a haven for hot springs and breathtaking sites.
-Some pools are completely developed with resorts and spas, whereas other pools are undeveloped and only accessible via an unmarked pathway.
+Some hot spring pools are completely developed with resorts and spas, whereas others are primitive and perhaps require a hike to reach.
 Let’s take a look at some Oregon hot springs pools that are definitely worth a dip.

 Guide to Oregon’s Natural Hot Springs

 Despite its reputation as a constantly cloudy, rainy state, Oregon is a large place with a diverse arrangement of climates and geography.
 From the sprawling high desert in the east that takes up nearly a quarter of Oregon’s landmass to the stunning Cascade Mountains, Oregon is a beautiful state that is much more varied than its reputation leads visitors to believe.

 Luckily, Oregon is also home to a large set of hot spring pools that are spread out throughout the state.
 Any trip to the state can be improved with a visit to one of Oregon’s relaxing hot springs.
 They make a great apres-ski activity after visiting one of Oregon’s ski slopes.

 Traveling to one of Oregon’s hot springs is the perfect way to experience the stunning, diverse geography of the Beaver State.
 Many of Oregon’s hot springs are situated near and along the Cascade Mountains, but great opportunities for soaking abound elsewhere in the state as well.
 In fact, some hot springs can even be reached within just a few hours of Portland.

 Oregon’s hot springs can be divided into two separate types: primitive hot springs and resort-style hot springs.
 While they have their clear differences, both types of hot springs are sure to provide visitors with a great opportunity for soaking in healing, geothermally heated mineral water amid Oregon’s intense natural beauty.

 Primitive Hot Springs